aayars/mastodon-boilerplate/README.md

 ## Host OS

-If you don't need to set up a server for running Docker, this step can be skipped.

 Start up a VM (VPS) of the latest stable Debian, on your hosting provider of choice.

 Secure the new host's ports, and install Docker.